guardiankey/guardiankey-plugin-roundcube/README.md

 # Plugin GuardianKey Auth for Roundcube

-More info about GuardianKey Auth: https://guardiankey.io
+More info about GuardianKey Auth Security: https://guardiankey.io

 ## Instalation